Effective-Hamiltonian reconstruction through Bloch-wave interferometry in bulk GaAs driven by strong THz fields: Dynamical Jones matrices from high-order sideband polarimetry

 where $n_{\rm Air}$ is the refractive index of the air, $c$ is the speed of light, $\varepsilon_0$ is the vacuum permittivity, ${\mathcal I}^{\rm pol}_n=\sqrt{S_1(n)^2+S_2(n)^2+S_3(n)^2}$ is the intensity associated with the polarized sideband signal, and $\tilde{S}_j(n)\equiv S_j(n)/{\mathcal I}^{\rm pol}_n$ ($j=1,2,3$) are normalized Stokes parameters.

-For a given Jones vector of the incident NIR laser, $({E}_{+,\rm NIR},{E}_{-,\rm NIR})^{T}$, Eqs.~(\ref{EQ:Stokes_to_Jones_amp}) and~(\ref{EQ:Stokes_to_Jones_phase}) provide two relations that can be used to determine the dynamical Jone matrices:
+For a given Jones vector of the incident NIR laser, $({E}_{+,\rm NIR},{E}_{-,\rm NIR})^{T}$, Eqs.~(\ref{EQ:Stokes_to_Jones_amp}) and~(\ref{EQ:Stokes_to_Jones_phase}) provide two equations that relate the measured sideband Stokes parameters to the dynamical Jones matrices:

-where $({\tilde E}_{+,\rm NIR},{\tilde E}_{-,\rm NIR})^{T}\equiv{\bf E}_{\rm NIR}/F_{\rm NIR}$ is the Jones vector of the NIR laser normalized by the field amplitude $F_{\rm NIR}$, and ${\mathcal I}_{\rm NIR}=n_{\rm Air}c\varepsilon_0|F_{\rm NIR}|^2/2$ is the intensity of the NIR laser.
-In principle, repeating the polarimetry experiment for three or more different NIR-laser polarizations, one can extract the ratios between the matrix elements $T_{\pm\pm,n}$ by using Eq.~(\ref{EQ:Stokes_to_Jonesmat_phase}), and then determine each dynamical Jones matrix up to a phase factor with the aid of Eq.~(\ref{EQ:Stokes_to_Jonesmat_amp})~\cite{banks2017dynamical}.
-Here, we use a different approach based on the structure of the dynamical Jones matrices revealed in an earlier HSG experiment with the same setup~\cite{costello2021reconstruction}:
+where $({\tilde E}_{+,\rm NIR},{\tilde E}_{-,\rm NIR})^{T}\equiv{\bf E}_{\rm NIR}/F_{\rm NIR}$ is the NIR-laser Jones vector normalized by the field amplitude $F_{\rm NIR}$, and ${\mathcal I}_{\rm NIR}=n_{\rm Air}c\varepsilon_0|F_{\rm NIR}|^2/2$ is the intensity of the NIR laser.
+In principle, repeating the polarimetry experiment for three or more different NIR-laser polarizations, one can extract the ratios between the matrix elements $T_{\pm\pm,n}$ by using Eq.~(\ref{EQ:Stokes_to_Jonesmat_phase}), and then determine each dynamical Jones matrix up to an overall phase factor with the aid of Eq.~(\ref{EQ:Stokes_to_Jonesmat_amp})~\cite{banks2017dynamical}.
+Here, we adopt a different approach based on the structure of the dynamical Jones matrices revealed in an earlier HSG experiment with the same setup~\cite{costello2021reconstruction}:

-where $\theta=\varphi+\pi/4$ is the angle between the THz electric field and the [110] crystal axis, and $\gamma_3/\gamma_2$ is a ratio between two Luttinger parameters.
-Equation~(\ref{EQ:Tmat_offdiagonal}) has been used to extract the ratio $\gamma_3/\gamma_2$, which determines the Bloch wavefunctions of holes in bulk GaAs~\cite{costello2021reconstruction}.
-By using Eqs.~(\ref{EQ:Stokes_to_Jonesmat_amp}),~(\ref{EQ:Stokes_to_Jonesmat_phase}),~(\ref{EQ:Tmat_diagonal}), and~(\ref{EQ:Tmat_offdiagonal}), we can determine each dynamical Jones matrix up to a phase factor individually for each of the 36 polarimetry experiments with different laser parameters (see Appendix~\ref{APP:cal_Jones_mat} more details about the calculation).
-In theory, one should expect no dependence of the dynamical Jones matrices on the NIR-laser polarization as HSG is a linear response with respect to the NIR laser.
-This is consistent with the experimental data, as will be discussed below.
+where $\theta=\varphi+\pi/4$ is the angle between the THz electric field and the [110] crystal axis, and $\gamma_3/\gamma_2$ is the ratio of two Luttinger parameters.
+Equation~(\ref{EQ:Tmat_offdiagonal}) has previously been used to extract the ratio $\gamma_3/\gamma_2$, which determines the Bloch wavefunctions of holes in bulk GaAs~\cite{costello2021reconstruction}.
+Using Eqs.~(\ref{EQ:Stokes_to_Jonesmat_amp}),~(\ref{EQ:Stokes_to_Jonesmat_phase}),~(\ref{EQ:Tmat_diagonal}), and~(\ref{EQ:Tmat_offdiagonal}), we can determine each dynamical Jones matrix up to a phase factor individually for each of the 36 polarimetry experiments with different laser parameters (see Appendix~\ref{APP:cal_Jones_mat} for details about the calculation).
+In theory, the dynamical Jones matrices should not depend on the NIR-laser polarization as HSG is a linear response with respect to the NIR-laser field.
+This expectation is consistent with our experimental observations, as discussed below.